jeffm13/client/README.md

 ## Implementation

-The Client program was implemented in Node.js.
+The client program was implemented in Node.js.
 It's pretty rudimentary--certainly not industrial strength.
 But since it's a throw-away, that shouldn't be too surprising.
-There are no external dependencies, other than standard Node.js packages.
+There are no external runtime dependencies, other than standard Node.js packages.
+Development dependencies only include testing tools.

 The requirements state that: